Depression (mood): Personality

+LGBT

+About 60% of LGBTQ youth has reported to feel sad, depressed, or hopeless almost every day for 2 weeks or more in the last year, compared to 26% in the general population.

 Side effect of medical treatment

 It is possible that some early generation beta-blockers induce depression in some patients, though the evidence for this is weak and conflicting.
 There is strong evidence for a link between alpha interferon therapy and depression.
 One study found that a third of alpha interferon-treated patients had developed depression after three months of treatment.
 (Beta interferon therapy appears to have no effect on rates of depression.)
 There is moderately strong evidence that finasteride when used in the treatment of alopecia increases depressive symptoms in some patients.
 Evidence linking isotretinoin, an acne treatment, to depression is strong.
-Other medicines that seem to increase the risk of depression include anticonvulsants, antimigraine drugs, antipsychotics, and hormonal agents such as gonadotropin-releasing hormone agonist.
+Other medicines that seem to increase the risk of depression include anticonvulsants, antimigraine drugs, and hormonal agents such as gonadotropin-releasing hormone agonist.

 Substance-induced

 Several drugs of abuse can cause or exacerbate depression, whether in intoxication, withdrawal, and from chronic use.
 These include alcohol, sedatives (including prescription benzodiazepines), opioids (including prescription pain killers and illicit drugs such as heroin), stimulants (such as cocaine and amphetamines), hallucinogens, and inhalants.